dipech/dipech.github.io/resources/data/blog/java-questions-basic/text.md

 ## 20. Multiple Inheritance.

 Multiple Inheritance is a feature of object oriented concept, where a class can inherit properties of more than one parent class.

-В Java нет множественного наследования классов, однако есть множественное наследование интерфейсов.
+There is no multiple classes inheritance in Java, but there is multiple interfaces inheritance.

 --------------------

 ## 21. Fields initialization order.

-1. Статические элементы родителя
-2. Статические элементы наследника
-3. Глобальные переменные родителя
-4. Конструктор родителя
-5. Глобальные переменные наследника
-6. Конструктор наследника

 ```java
 public class Example {